 Notes:

-.
+INDEX.
 The index refers to the index number shown in the displayed person list.
 The index must be a positive integer 1, 2, 3, …Result:

 Examples: